JonathanGiles/azure-backcompat/README.md

 # azure-backcompat
-Project to review the backwards compatibility of Azure Java SDK releases
+Project that generates a report detailing all backwards incompatible changes between specified versions of an SDK.
+Results of each run are [published online](https://jonathangiles.github.io/azure-backcompat) for easy review.